oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
+Keras is a minimalist, highly modular neural networks library, written in Python andcapable of running on top of either TensorFlow or Theano.

 **More Information**